 For operational emissions for the Natural Gas Option, calculations for the four new proposed natural gas engines were taken from the Authority to Construct (ATC) application that was submitted to the Ventura County Air Pollution Control District (VCAPCD) in March 2020 for the Ventura Compressor Station Modernization Project at the Existing Site.
 Operational emissions for the Hybrid Option were based on only having two of the natural gas compressors operating, plus additional GHG emissions associated with the indirect electricity needed to operate two electric compressors.
 Operational emissions for the Natural Gas Option equipment configurations were assumed to be the same at all analyzed sites, with the exception of County Line, which would require an additional compressor.
-Similarly, the Hybrid Option would have similar operational emissions across all sites, with the exception of the County Line Site, which would require an additional electric compressor and therefore have additional indirect GHG emissions associated with the electricity needed to operate it.
+Similarly, the Hybrid Option would have similar operational emissions across all sites, with the exception of the County Line Site, which would require an additional electric to operate it.
 It is assumed the additional electricity required for electric compressors would not be supplied from the Southern California Edison (SCE) Green Tariff.